KhalilBelghouat/StructuralBreaksandExtremeEventsinFinancialMarkets/README.md

 The _data_ folder contains the set of economic, financial and geopolitical time series that served in the construction of the early warning system each organized in a table tracking its evolution.

 ### Model Building and Estimation

+The 72 Markov regime-switching and logistic regression models in this study were built using, respectively, the ```MSGARCH``` and ```glm2``` packages.
+The estimation procedure was done via the Maximum Likelihood technique.